OscarJTG/pigs/README.md

 (3)  | computer vs computer
 (4)  | rapid computer vs computer

-Game modes 0 through to 3 print the results of each turn and have some delays added to inrease suspense before each "dice" roll.
+Game modes 0 through to 3 print the results of each turn and introduce some short delays to increase the suspense before each roll.

 Game mode 4 suppresses the output and has no delays, so that thousands of games can be played by the computers, to test which uses the best strategy.